BoofCV vs YOLO

 Who each tool serves best — and when to pick the other one.

-- Your team requires a fast prototyping tool for vision features.
+- Your team requires a lightweight, freemium tool for real-time computer vision tasks.

 A canonical comparison across capabilities common to this category.
 Vendor-specific extras appear below in "Highlighted Features".